community Impact funding

 We invest where the community needs us the most, but we don't do it alone.
 We rely on a diverse team of dedicated Addison County citizens to review and evaluate applications and make program funding recommendations to our volunteer Board of Directors.
 Our funding priorities are Health, Education, and Financial Stability.

-We make 3 year funding commitments (dependent on the success of our annual fundraising efforts) and focus each year on one of our three priority areas.
-In February 2020, we will be accepting applications from non-profits working to enhance Education in Addison County (Financial Stability in 2021, Health in 2022).
+We make 3-year funding commitments (dependent on the success of our annual fundraising efforts) and focus each year on one of our three priority areas.
+In February 2020, we accepted applications from non-profits working to enhance Education in Addison County (Financial Stability in 2021, Health in 2022).
 Awards will be announced in May with funding beginning July 1.

-Have questions about your existing grant OR submitting an application?
+Have questions about your existing grant or application?
 Contact our Executive Director, Helena Van Voorst.

 free resources & Support